timo845/F-EAR-THIS-/README.md

 On the IISG website, no image of the record is available.
 The first technical transcoding was doing reproduction of the original record, but since it's no longer accessible.
 A digital remake had to be done.
 Now it's also printable, if one time someone would like to have a physical copy.
 Te logo also had to be vectorized, so future transcoding don't destroy the old images.
 [<img src="Documentation/img/logofear.png" width="100%">](#)
 [<img src="Documentation/img/redesigncover.png" width="100%">](#)
-### Methods
-Description of your methods, documentation of behind-the-scenes processes can go here.
-Think of the photos and videos you made when visiting the IISG or during captures of your artefact.
-You can use tools such as [Gifs.com](https://gifs.com/) to generate moving-image thumbnail to link to short videos.Just enough to give a clear overview, before getting into details.

-### Tools
-Mention the tools that you used or made (if and when relevant).

-### Results
-Some of your transcoding experiments may have smaller outcome sketches like images or short video tests.
-They can go directly within this section.
-Or maybe this transcoding became a part of the final outcome format.
-When that is the case, you can simply include a [hyperlink](#) to the final outcomes in the **Transcoding** section.
-In the final outcome section below you can embed or explain the final format outcome in detail.

 ## Transcoding Tool
 ### Description